opadotun-taiwo/opadotun-taiwo/README.md

 - 👋 Hi, I’m @opadotun-taiwo
-- 👀 I’m interested in software engineer career
+- 👀 I’m interested in software engineering career
 - 🌱 I’m currently learning react
-- 💞️ I’m looking to collaborate on frontend projects
+  - 💞️ I’m looking to collaborate on software projects
-- 📫 How to reach me on seun177481@gmail.com

 <!---
 opadotun-taiwo/opadotun-taiwo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.